 On July 1, 2021, the District held a public hearing regarding the plan documents required to receive the third allocation of the Elementary and Secondary Emergency Relief (ESSER III) funds.
-Opportunities to attend planning meetings for public hearing, adoption and parent advisory committee meetings were extended to all community members.
-To our knowledge, none of the stakeholders attending expressly identified themselves as representing a tribe or civil rights organization.
+Opportunities to attend planning meetings for public hearing, adoption and parent advisory committee meetings were extended to all community members through participation in the Public Hearing.
+To our knowledge, none of the stakeholders attending expressly identified themselves as representing a tribe, civil rights organization, or incarcerated youth.